jsh/git-class/README.md

 I use git on the command line.
 It's a power tool for developers, built by Linus Torvalds to manage the Linux kernel.
 When I give commands or paths, it's as a Linux user, doing things from a terminal window.

-I'm running Ubunu 14.04 (LTS) right now
+I'm running Ubunu 14.04 (LTS) right now.

 Aside from installing packages when I discover I need them, I leave my distro fairly stock, so I don't have to re-customize every time I re-install: bash, gnome, unity.